based on Reviews

 AS = Aromatic AS

-Functions of proteins (formed from amino acids) in humans
+Functions of proteins (made up of amino acids) in humans

 protein